godaddy/gasket/packages/gasket-resolve/README.md

 ## Loading

-While this package is mostly intended for gasket project internals.
-If a plugin does need to load or resolve packages, a configured [Loader] instance is available as `gasket.loader` from the engine instance passed as the first argument to all lifecycle hooks.
+While this package is mostly intended for gasket project internals, if a plugin does need to load or resolve modules, a configured [Loader] instance is available as `gasket.loader` from the engine instance passed as the first argument to all lifecycle hooks.